Chart Color Schemes

 Busselton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Busselton, as per the latest Census evaluation, 70.9% of dwellings were houses, with the remaining 29.0% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro WA's figures of 89.8% houses and 10.1% other dwellings.
-Home ownership in Busselton stood at 43.2%, with mortgaged properties making up 16.9% and rented ones accounting for 39.8%.
-The median monthly mortgage repayment was $1,635, lower than Non-Metro WA's average of $1,733.
-Median weekly rent in Busselton was recorded at $320, compared to Non-Metro WA's $360.
-Nationally, Busselton's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+The dwelling structure in Busselton, as evaluated at the latest Census held on 28 August 2016, comprised 70.9% houses and 29.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro WA's structure of 89.8% houses and 10.1% other dwellings during the same period.
+In Busselton, home ownership stood at 43.2%, with mortgaged properties at 16.9% and rented ones at 39.8%.
+The median monthly mortgage repayment in the area was $1,635, lower than Non-Metro WA's average of $1,733 recorded in June 2018.
+The median weekly rent figure in Busselton was $320, compared to Non-Metro WA's $360 and the national average of $375 as of March 2019.
+Nationally, Busselton's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing